How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 Step 4: Re-run the tool 2 weeks after you update metadata

 This is the part most teams skip.
-After you ship new title, subtitle, and keyword field, wait 7–14 days for the App Store to re-index, then run the SnapMonk ASO tool again with your updated app.
+After you ship the new title, subtitle, and keyword field, wait 7–14 days for the App Store to re-index, then run the SnapMonk ASO tool again with your updated app.

-You're looking for two things:
+You're looking for two things.

 The saved-projects feature in the tool stores each run so you can see week-over-week deltas without doing the math yourself.